TurboGunner/CUDA-Simulation/README.md

 Move from Gauss-Siedel to a conjugate gradient solver for the linear systems solver to improve accuracy and quality of the projection and diffusion.

-Move to 3D from 2D Navier-Stokes.
+Move to 3D from 2D Navier-Stokes, and add the requisite functional and data structure changes necessary.

 Further optimize memory allocation and usage via possible device pointers for the respective data structures for the fluid simulation.

+Add in a timestep to finally allow for animated VDB sequence support.